openjs-foundation/cross-project-council/GOVERNANCE.md

 * Once the nomination period closes, the projects will be asked to confirm membership as identified by the nominees.

-* Each project will nominate two `voters` through a process of their choosing.
+* Each non-impact project will nominate two `voters` through a process of their choosing.

 * Each voter will be able to vote for as many or as few candidates as they wish.